 The two workshop days are thematically intertwined and carefully designed to be complementary: the fantastic food futures imaginaries co-created on day one lay the groundwork for thinking about plausible more-than-human food practices on day two.

-The workshop, organised by the Feeding Food Futures (FFF) collective and collaborators, took place in July 2020, at the Designing Interactive Systems (DIS) conference.
-The workshop is part of a long-term experimental design research practice of the FFF collective that activates food as a research subject, object and context, and a tangible bio-design material.
-Starting from food as an everyday practice and concern that is highly problematic from the socio-ecological sustainability perspective, the FFF’s objective is to support collective imaginations of societal transformation, and thereby better understand how to support profound and meaningful change.
+The workshop is organised as part of a long-term experimental design research practice of the FFF collective that works with food as a research subject and tangible bio-design material.
+Starting from food as an everyday practice and eco-social concern, the FFF’s objective is to support imaginative, co-creative action for a positive change.